RX2Solutions/RX2Solutions.github.io/_posts/2025-12-10-A Smarter Approach to Leadership Succession and Readiness.md

 # Why Executive Readiness Beats Executive Replacement Every Time

 ## Introduction
 In the high-stakes world of scientific industries, leadership change is inevitable.
 A visionary CEO might announce retirement, or an unforeseen crisis might claim an executive overnight.
 How a company responds can determine whether the transition becomes a smooth evolution or a destabilizing event.
-Without a strong succession pipeline, organizations often slip into **panic mode**, risking strategic drift, talent loss, and weakened investor confidence.
+Without a strong succession pipeline, organizations often slip into **panic mode**, <!--more-->risking strategic drift, talent loss, and weakened investor confidence.

 This paper explores how proactive succession planning and integrated executive search strategies protect business continuity and prepare companies in scientific fields for moments of transition.